Skip to main content

 Most typically, the first indication of pregnancy is a missed menstruation.
 There can be further physical indicators you have.
 When the fertilized egg attaches itself in your uterus, you may experience slight cramps and light bleeding.

 You can use a home pregnancy test if you haven't had your period and suspect you could be pregnant.
 If you take these tests a few days after you anticipate getting your period, they are quite accurate.
+Some people also become aware of their body’s very early shifts — sensations often reflected in the early signs many notice.
 If the result is affirmative, give your doctor a call.

 Why do I feel so tired?